 Travel back in time at the Caguana Indigenous Center, which preserves part of the history of the Taino people, Puerto Rico’s indigenous community.
 The Tainos played an important role in shaping Puerto Rican culture, and there are petroglyphs, artefacts and ceremonial areas on display for visitors.
 The center is located in Utuado, in central Puerto Rico.

 Also known as the Arecibo Observatory, this is the biggest single-dish radio telescope in the world and forms part of the National Astronomy and Ionosphere Center.
 It functions all day, every day, and shares information internationally with scientists.
-The brainchild of Cornell University Professor William E. Gordon, the observatory has been an important scientific structure since its opening in 1963.
+The brainchild of Cornell University Professor William E Gordon, the observatory has been an important scientific structure since its opening in 1963.
 Visitors can explore this one-of-a-kind attraction through the science and visitor center, and can also take a guided tour and have a look from an observation deck.

 Lago Dos Bocas is found in Utuado, towards the center of the island.
-It’s a picturesque location with a restaurant nearby from which the artificial lake is visible.
+It’s a picturesque location with a restaurant nearby, from which the artificial lake is visible.
 Ferry rides are sometimes available for visitors.

 One of the standout architectural buildings in Old San Juan, El Capitolio was created in a Neoclassical revival style.
-The structure was constructed between 1925 and 1929, has a plaza at the front, and faces the ocean.
+The building was constructed between 1925 and 1929, has a plaza at the front, and faces the ocean.
 Prominent features include the dome and columns that are visible from a distance; these are popular features of visitors’ photographs.